ormajollila/in.authd/readme.md

 4. copy in.authd.py to /opt/authd
 5. chmod a+x /opt/authd/in.authd.py
 6. Create a new user "ident" (useradd -M ident ; usermod -L ident)
+7. Open port 113/tcp
-7. Enable & start xinetd.service
+8. Enable & start xinetd.service

 If you have selinux enabled, you probably need to set correct security context: